boyron/pitch/PITCHME.md

 - What are Exceptions?

-Definition: An exception is an event, which occurs during the execution of a program, that disrupts the normal flow of the program's instructions.
++ Definition: An exception is an event, which occurs during the execution of a program, that disrupts the normal flow of the program's instructions.
-Example: Let's think of some.
++ Example:
+	+ Memory leak
+	+ trying to get a nonexisitng object
+	+ Duplicate primary key

 ---

 - What is Exception handling?

-Exception handling is the process of responding to the occurrence, during computation, of exceptions – anomalous or exceptional conditions requiring special processing – often changing the normal flow of program execution.
-It is provided by specialized programming language constructs, computer hardware mechanisms like interrupts or operating system IPC facilities like signals.
++ Exception handling is the process of responding to the occurrence, during computation, of exceptions – anomalous or exceptional conditions requiring special processing – often changing the normal flow of program execution.
++ It is provided by specialized programming language constructs, computer hardware mechanisms like interrupts or operating system IPC facilities like signals.

-Exceptions need to be handled gracefully.
++ Exceptions need to be handled gracefully.

 ---

-In general, an exception breaks the normal flow of execution and executes a pre-registered exception handler.
++ In general, an exception breaks the normal flow of execution and executes a pre-registered exception handler.
-The details of how this is done depends on whether it is a hardware or software exception and how the software exception is implemented.
++ The details of how this is done depends on whether it is a hardware or software exception and how the software exception is implemented.
-Some exceptions, especially hardware ones, may be handled so gracefully that execution can resume where it was interrupted.
++ Some exceptions, especially hardware ones, may be handled so gracefully that execution can resume where it was interrupted.

 ---